mtirionMSFT/DocFxQuickStart/deploy-docfx-azure-website.md

 In the [README](README.md) the process is described to generate content of a documentation website using DocFx.
 This document describes how to setup an Azure Website to host the content and automate the deployment to it using a pipeline in Azure DevOps.

 The [QuickStart folder](./QuickStart) that is provided for a quick setup of DocFx generation also contains the files explained in this document.
-Especially the **.pipelines** and **infrastructure** folders.
+Especially the **pipelines** and **deployment** folders.

 The following steps can be followed when using the QuickStart folder.
-In the **infrastructure** folder you can find the Terraform files to create the website in an Azure environment.
+In the **deployment/terraform** folder you can find the Terraform files to create the website in an Azure environment.
 Out of the box, the script will create a website where the documentation content can be deployed to.

 ## 1. Install Terraform